 Dan-Air's tentative footsteps into the scheduled services arena were hampered from the start.
 The forerunner to the Civil Aviation Authority (CAA) - The Air Transport Licencing Board (ATLB) placed heavy restrictions on scheduled route applications from independent airlines.
 As far back as the 1940s charter applications could take months to be approved.
 European scheduled routes were generally awarded to the state owned British European Airways (BEA) and those further afield, to BOAC - British Overseas Airways Corporation.
 The first known charter flights took students to Italy with Horizon holidays.
 Its owner took a risk extending the charter offer to student nurses.
 Having encountered no opposition they carried on increasing flights and destinations.
 Scheduled services also had their fares regulated by the ATLB.
 When Dan-Air applied for domestic routes from its Southend base, they were generally rejected.
 The same thing applied when the airline moved to Blackbushe Airport, just outside of London.
 It took three years before a route licence was approved for Dan-Air, that being Blackbushe to Jersey.
 Dan-Air would have to offer at least comparable hospitality to their passengers as any other scheduled airline.
 The Heron joined the fleet in the mid fifties.
 This small aircraft and its sister ship the Dove flew domestic flights from regional airports on an expanding network known as 'Link City' The two new types had primitive catering facilities, simply providing tea and coffee to less than a dozen people.
 Although even that could be hazardous, both these types had the smallest of aisles and flew at altitudes where weather could induce quite a bumpy flight.
 Nevertheless, Dan-Air endeavoured to provide all passengers, even on short flights, with a cup of tea!

-Dan-Air had recruited a chief stewardess to carry out training on new cabin crew.
+The introduction of the Bristol Freighter saw little improvement.
+The aircraft was later converted into a passenger carrying machine, rather than purchasing further aircraft, as the cost of obtaining large second hand aircraft was prohibitive.
+A chief stewardess was recruited to carry out training on new cabin crew.
 Recruits would find themselves taken on with very little screening.
 This technique was to prove successful, as many of their recruits became fiercely loyal to the company.
 The uniform was similar to those worn by airlines up and down the country.

 ENTER THE AMBASSADOR